Working in innovation consulting is super interesting!

 Innovation consulting is the practice of helping organisations spot new opportunities and create new products, brands, and/or businesses.

-Due to the complex nature of innovation, this is a type of consulting that is at the cross-road of many disciplines:
+Due to the complex nature of innovation, this type of consulting is at the cross-road of many disciplines:

 - Psychology